gviolenta/afr_Automation/README.md

 # nine-afr-automation

-This project is a UI automation solution that will test for the subsciption prompt on an AFR page.
+This project is a UI automation solution that will test for the subsciption prompt on an Australian Financial Review page.
 The test scenarios will run successfully on chromedriver.

 ## Pre-requisites